ESAI-CEU-UCH/kaggle-epilepsy/README.md

 - `MODELS_PATH=MODELS` indicates the folder where models training and results are stored.
 - `SUBMISSIONS_PATH=SUBMISSIONS` indicates where test results will be generated.
+- `USE_MKL=0` change this flag to indicate that you want to compile APRIl-ANN using Intel MKL library.

 All other environment variables are computed depending in this three root paths.
 Note that all the system must be executed being in the root path of the git repository.
 The list of available subjects depends in the subfolders of `DATA_PATH`.

+## Reproducibility issues

+Besides the MKL dependency of APRIL-ANN toolkit, the final submission of this system is not possible to be reproduced due to a problem with random seeds of ICA transformation.
+The seed has been frozen during code revision, but not for the Kaggle competition.

 ## Recipe to reproduce the solution